PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 19:10:00
+Last updated: 2024-04-05 19:10:33
-Random Quote: Doctor: "Don't worry, it's totally safe.
-Unless part of your big date involves connecting yourself to a car battery."Barney: "Well, now it doesn't." - Barney Stinson
+Random Quote: There are so many great things to do with the human mouth, why waste it on talking? - Barney Stinson